w3c/wai-intro-wcag/content/wcag3-intro.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 Many aspects of W3C Accessibility Guidelines (WCAG) 3 are in an exploratory phase, and will change.
-We published an updated [WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/) on 24 July 2023.
+We published an updated [WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/) on 16 May 2024.

 WCAG 3 will have similar fundamental and specific accessibility requirements as WCAG 2.
 WCAG 3 will have a different structure, different conformance model, and broader scope.

-Please share this page as the starting point for official information about WCAG 3 now and in the future. short link: w3.org/WAI/wcag3
+Please share this page as the starting point for official information about WCAG 3 now and in the future.

 {::nomarkdown}
 {% include box.html type="end" %}